Frequently Asked Questions

 Students may have already earned credit through work-site training or government-sponsored workshops or military experience.
 If students have certificates or documentation, which state that the American Council on Education (ACE) or the National Program on Noncollegiate Sponsored Instruction (PONSI) assesses that training, credit may be available for coursework for which there are equivalencies in MSU Billings' curriculum.
 Military credit is assessed from the DD214, DD295, or military transcript.
 Questions about military credit may be directed to the Advising Center at 406-657-2240.

 In addition to the methods listed above, our University also offers students the opportunity to earn credit through Prior Learning Assessment.
 This assessment will take into account work experience or other learning experiences, which do not fall into the categories described above, but which can be assessed through the development of a portfolio.
 Up to 15 credits can be earned through Prior Learning Assessment (credit guidelines can be found on pages 33-34 of the catalog).
-Questions regarding Prior Learning Assessment can be directed to the Admissions and Records Office at 406-657-2158.
+Questions regarding Prior Learning Assessment can be directed to the Registrar's Office at 406-657-2158.

 When a course which a student has previously attempted is repeated, only the most recent course credit and grade is calculated into the student's grade point average, even if the most recent grade is lower.
 (Note: the original course and the grade remain on the official transcript in addition to the more recent course and grade).